 As we work with small enterprises, more often than not, SEO with a local consideration is something we highly recommend.
 First of all, this means listings claim; online registered location as a way of gaining traffic and ranking on specific location searches.

-ensures that anyone visiting your webpage knows where you’re located.
+ensures that anyone visiting your webpage knows where you're located.
+We also customize websites and webshops in English and Scandinavian languages for our clients who are expanding their international businesses

 For local context SEO, it is of course also important to attain positive reviews from businesses you’ve collaborated with so that other potential clients want to apply your products or services into their businesses.